AdamLaurie/mphidflash/README.txt

 Mac OS X (Leopard and later), and Windows.

-Supports Microchip USB HID Bootloader for PIC16, PIC18, PIC24 distributed in the Microchip USB Library for Application, and ports to the PIC32 such as for the UBW32 (Ultimate Bit Whacker 32).
+Supports Microchip USB HID Bootloader for PIC16, PIC18, PIC24 distributed in the Microchip USB Library for Application, and Bootloader ports to the PIC32 such as for the UBW32 (Ultimate Bit Whacker 32).
 The default USB Vendor Identity (VID) is 0x04D8 and Product Identity (PID) 0x003C.

 Note that 'mphidflash' does NOT support the Microchip PIC32 HID Bootloader distributed in the Microchip MPLAB Harmony, and previously in source code